10/19/2021

 Analyst, Goldman Sachs

-Yeah, good morning, everyone.
-So for one question, I was just gonna focus on Swedish consumer.
-You had flat service revenue growth and Swedish consumer ex-roaming.
-And your Swedish customer intake turned positive in the quarter, post-paid net has turned positive as well, but nowhere near where you were a year ago.
+Good morning, everyone.
+For one question, I was just going to focus on Swedish consumer.
+You had flat service revenue growth in Swedish consumer X roaming, and your Swedish customer intake turned positive. in the quarter, post-paid net has turned positive as well, but nowhere near where you were a year ago.
 So the question is, what does the run rate look like as you exited Q3?
 And so how much of an acceleration should we anticipate?
-How much is Sweden consumer running on all cylinders and how much is there in terms of acceleration to come?
+How much is Sweden consumer running on all cylinders?
+And how much is there in terms of acceleration to come?
 Thank you.

 speaker

-Well, let me start and probably Henrik will fill in a bit.
-First of all, I think you see that throughout the year we have done a good value versus volume mix with the moves we did with Comvik in the earlier part of the year, which was kind of unprecedented to the market.
-And now you see that we also looking into the volume side where Q3 we see positive volumes coming in.
+Well, let me start, and probably Henrik will fill in a bit.
+First of all, I think you see that throughout the year, we have done a good value versus volume mix with the moves we did with Comvict in the earlier part of the year, which was kind of unprecedented to the market.
+And now you see that we're also looking into the volume side, where in Q3 we see positive volumes coming in.
 So I think we're kind of finding a good balance on that.
-It seems like we can keep two thoughts in our mind at the same time.
-Henrik, do you wanna add something?
-Sure,
+It seems like We can keep two thoughts in our mind at the same time.
+Henrik, do you want to add something?

 speaker

-thanks, Sheldon.
+Sure.
+Thanks, Sheldon.
 Hi, Andrew.
-I think if you look at the trending, you do see that we're stabilizing and sort of moving back to positive terrain on the consumer side.
-I think for the fourth quarter, typically this is quite an active quarter in the business.
-And we do believe that we can work on that basis and continue the trending.
-That will, of course, go hand in hand also with a little bit further investment into the quarter as we see also post-pandemic recovery.
-I do want to point out that we're not fully out of the woods, let's say, and that we're still on the recovery path.
-So I think you would need to take that into a balance.
+I think if you look at the trending, you do see that we're stabilizing and moving back to positive terrain on the consumer side.
+I think for the fourth quarter, typically this is quite an active quarter in the business, and we do believe that we can work on that basis and continue the trending.
+That will, of course, go hand in hand also with a little bit further investment into the quarter. as we see also post-pandemic recovery.
+I do want to point out that we're not fully out of the woods, let's say, and that we're still on a recovery path.
+So I think you would need to take that into balance.
 But I do believe we can continue and strengthen our play on the consumer side.

 speaker